IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States are require to report on discrimination against men, both formal and substantive.

 State's reports must include sex-disaggregated data.

+Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
+Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^7]

 #### Gender sensitive
 A State's monitoring must be gender-sensitive.
 That is, able to detect how human rights issues affect women and men differently.
 The *Manual on Human Rights Monitoring*[^120] says a gender perspective ensures that all violations against women and men are recognised and accounted for: